Failure to Supervise Lawyer

 (2) Conduct of a servant is not within the scope of employment if it is different in kind from that authorized, far beyond the authorized time or space limits, or too little actuated by a purpose to serve the master.’”

-Get in Touch With Us Today For A Free Consultation
+Did Your Lawyer Not Provide Adequate Supervision?
+Call Us Today For A Free Consultation

 Again, if an employee’s negligence caused damages to your case, don’t hesitate to call us today.
 We believe that a law firm has an impartial duty and responsibility to its clients.
 If those duties are not met, they should be held accountable.
 Don’t let a law firm’s negligence negatively impact your life.